section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 In this tutorial, we will build a simple classification model using the iris dataset.
 The model classifies the flower species based on user input.
 From there, we will use LIME to interpret this model.

-To dowload the dataset for this tutorial click [here.](https://drive.google.com/file/d/1Sk-ajxQ30vUHMHRffypb3l6fYApkU244/view?usp=sharing)
+To download the dataset for this tutorial click [here](https://drive.google.com/file/d/1Sk-ajxQ30vUHMHRffypb3l6fYApkU244/view?usp=sharing).

 Let us start building our model.